Your Tea Pot

 Masala Chai Popsicle Recipe

 Among the many reasons why we love our jobs here at Young Mountain Tea is that we get to experiment with the variety of ways to incorporate the delicious tea leaf into our lives.
-And with one of my main life philosophies being “There’s always room for dessert," it’s no wonder that during this unusually long, hot, Oregon summer I got into popsicle making.
+And with one of my main life philosophies being “There’s always room for dessert," it’s no wonder that during an unusually long, hot summer I got into popsicle making.
 Naturally, tea quickly entered the picture.

 After a few iterations to get the recipe right (really hard work, I know), I happily present you with this summery version of a satisfying cup of Masala Chai.
 I do hope you try this at home and find it as delectable as we did!
 If you make it, let us know what you think in the comments below.